Gearbox Software: Homeworld series

 After 10 years without any new releases to the series, Gearbox acquired the rights to the Homeworld series from THQ in 2013.
 Shortly after that the Homeworld Remastered Collection was released in 2015, containing updated High-Definition versions of Homeworld and Homeworld 2 compatible with modern Windows and Mac OS X systems.

 In September 2013, Gearbox announced a partnership with Blackbird Interactive and licensing the Homeworld-IP for their then-named Hardware: Shipbreakers game.
 This game later became Homeworld: Deserts of Kharak and was released on January 20, 2016 as a prequel to the original Homeworld game of 1999.

-On August 30, 2019, Gearbox announced Homeworld 3 which will again be developed by Blackbird Interactive.
-The game's development is at least partially funded through a crowdfunding campaign on the Fig platform.
+On August 30, 2019, Gearbox announced Homeworld 3 which was developed by Blackbird Interactive.
+The game's development was at least partially funded through a crowdfunding campaign on the Fig platform, and was released May 13, 2024.

 Other media

-A Borderlands film has been in development with Gearbox and Lionsgate since around 2015, with Eli Roth set to direct.
-As of June 2021, the film is done filming.
+A Borderlands film was released by Gearbox and Lionsgate in 2024, with Eli Roth as director.
+The film received negative reviews from critics and poor reception from fans.

 In April 2020, Gearbox announced it was developing a television series based on its Brothers in Arms series.